 COLEBROOKE, Henry Thomas.
-London 15.6.1765 — London 10.12.(or 18.3. or 10.4.)1837.
-British Pioneer of Indology.
+London 15.6.1765 — London 10.12.(or 10.3. or 18.3. or 10.4.)1837.
+British Pioneer of Indology, Lawyer and Mathematician.
 1782-1814 in India.
-Third son of Sir George C. (1729–1809), 2nd Bart., a banker and later the chairman of the E.I.C.’s directors in 1769, and Mary Gaynor.
-Privately educated at home, learned Latin, Greek, French and German, in the age from 12 to 17 lived in France with the family in France.
-In 1782 joined E.I.C.’s service and, having narrowly escaped the Royal George, which sank when still in harbour, and sailed on board of the next ship to India.
-During the travel made meteorological observations (publ. in 1823 in Qu.
+Third son of Sir George C. (1729–1809), 2nd Bart., a banker and later the chairman of the E.I.C.’s directors (in 1769), and Mary Gaynor.
+Privately educated at home, learned Latin, Greek, French and German, in the age from 12 to 17 lived with the family in France.
+In 1782 joined E.I.C.’s service and, having narrowly escaped the Royal George, which sank when still in harbour, sailed on board of the next ship to India.
+During the travel he made meteorological observations (publ. in 1823 in Qu.
 J. Sc. & Lit.).
 Arrived at Calcutta in 1783 and settled with his brother, Sir Edward C. First he spent his time in social life, in hunting and other diversions, and only later began serious study and ordered a library of classics from Europe.
-Of his position in the E.I.C. he was not interested and wanted not study Urdu and Persian as his father suggested.
+Of his position in the E.I.C. he was not much interested and did not want to study Urdu and Persian as his father suggested.
 After three years in Calcutta he became assistant to the Collector of Tirhut.
 After a while in Purnia he became the Collector of Nattore.
-During these ten years he got interested in the land and started in earnest the study of its conditions, languages and nature.
+During these ten years he got interested in the land and began in earnest the study of its conditions, languages and nature.
 His interest in algebra and the practical need of legal knowledge led him to begin Sanskrit study.

-In 1795 he was nominated judge in Mirzapur near Benares, where he could better pursue his studies.
+In 1795 Colebrooke was nominated judge in Mirzapur near Benares, where he could better pursue his studies.
 He became acquainted with Sir William Jones and wrote his first contributions to the As.
 Res.
 In 1799-1801 he was on an unsuccesful mission to the Raja of Berar in Nagpur.
-From 1801 Judge of the new Court of Appellation (Sadr Diwani Adalat) and Professor of Sanskrit and Hindu Law at the College of Fort William in Calcutta (taught not, but prepared books).
+From 1801 Judge of the new Court of Appellation (Sadr Diwani Adalat) and from 1805 Professor of Sanskrit and Hindu Law at the College of Fort William in Calcutta (taught not, but prepared text books).
 In 1807-12 member of Supreme Council, then back to court.
-In 1814 President of A.S.B.
-Married 1810 Elizabeth Wilkinson, after her death in 1814 he returned to England.
+From 1806 President of A.S.B.
+Married 1810 Elizabeth Wilkinson, after her death in 1814 he soon retired and returned to England.
 Second of his three sons (the others died early) was —> Th.
-E. Colebrooke was his second son.
+E. Colebrooke.

-In England HTC settled down in Bath and started many-sided activity.
+In England Colebrooke settled down in Bath and started many-sided activity.
 He published anonymously writings on law, economy, and politics.
-In one article (Qu.
-J. Sc. & Lit.
-7) he considered the possibility of building a ploughing tractor, as a horse eats the share of five men.
+In one article (Quarterly Journal of Science & Literature 7) he considered the possibility of building a ploughing tractor, as a horse eats the share of five men.
 He was active member in R.A.S., Linnaean Society and geological, astronomical and zoological societies.
 In 1821-22 he made a business voyage to the Cape.
-Although dorsal illness and increasing blindness hampered his scholarly work, he was still able, prompted by his friend and student Rosen, to edit his collected Indological articles.
+Although dorsal illness and increasing blindness later hampered his scholarly work, he was still capable, prompted by his friend and student Fr.
+Rosen, of editing his collected Indological articles.

-HTC was one of the greatest pioneers of Indology, the man who, building on the foundation laid by Sir William Jones, made of Indology a philological science.
-He started as a scholar of law, but the Digest in 1797 also established his fame as the leading Sanskrit scholar, and soon he became interested in many aspects of Indian culture.
-His grammar was a pioneer work founded directly on Pāṇini.
-Many text editions (e.g. Pāṇini) were prepared by pandits under his supervision and a few by HTC himself.
+Colebrooke was one of the greatest pioneers of Indology, the man who, building on the foundation laid by Sir William Jones, made of Indology a philological science.
+He began as a scholar of law, but the Digest in 1797 also established his fame as the leading Sanskrit scholar, and soon he became interested in many aspects of Indian culture.
+His grammar was a pioneer work based directly on Pāṇini.
+Many text editions (e.g. Pāṇini) were prepared by pandits under his supervision and a few by Colebrooke himself.
 He made research on Veda (which he was the first to describe, but still supposed not worth of much while), religions, philosophy, literature, inscriptions, mathematics and astronomy.
 As early as in 1801 he saw the IE character of Celtic languages.
-Most lasting value had probably his work on Indian astronomy.
-His large collection of Indian MSS. he deposited in 1818 in E.I.C.’s (future India Office) Library.
+The most lasting value had probably his work on Indian astronomy.
+His large collection of Indian manuscripts he deposited in 1818 in E.I.C.’s (future India Office) Library.
 He was a keen rider and hunter.

 – “On the Hindu Courts of Justice”, TrRAS 2:1, 1829, 166-196.

 *Rosane and Ludo Rocher, The Making of Western Indology: Henry Thomas Colebrooke and the East India Company.
 London 2001; *R. & L. Rocher, Founders of Indology: August Wilhelm von Schlegel and Henry Thomas Colebrooke in correspondence 1820–1837.
 Wb.
 2013.